Need to send money to a family member or friend in India urgently?

 You can pay using a UK credit or debit card and for sending £1000 to India, you will pay £7 in fees.

-Lycaremit is another option that lets you send money to India for cash collection in-person if your receiver does not have a bank account.
-The rates are also quite competitive comparing to the other services on this list – check the screenshot below.
+Lycaremit from LycaMobile fame is another option that lets you send money to India for cash collection in person if your receiver does not have a bank account.
+The rates are also quite competitive compared to the other services on this list – check the screenshot below.

 I could not find the number of cash pickup locations available with Lycaremit and I have an email to the support team to confirm – will update this post once I have this information.